 Monitoring methods and data were reviewed for quality control and assurance by the ADEC Project Manager as well as the KWF Project Quality Assurance Officer.

 Quality control samples were taken for both fecal coliform and enterococci analyses.
 These samples alternated between the North and South Kenai Beaches each week.
-When duplicate samples, only the higher of the two values were used in data summary and analyses presented in this report.is more
+When duplicate sample values existed, only the higher of the two values were used in data summary and analyses presented in this report.
+Using only the higher of two replicate is a more conservative approach that is appropriate in this application because data pertains to public health and safety.

 All data was uploaded to the state Ambient Water Quality Monitoring System (AQWMS) by ADEC, and later to the national EPA Beach Data repository (EPA, 2021a), publicly accessible using the online Beach Advisory Closing Online Notification (BEACON) tool (EPA, 2021b).

-Water quality standards
+Water quality standards.

+Fecal coliform and enterococci analyses results from the 2020 monitoring seasons were evaluated based on the Alaska Water Quality Standards for marine water (18 AAC 70 (14)) (Appendix G).
+Results were evaluated against in-season management criteria, as well as post-season retrospective criteria.
+When two sub-criteria are specified (i.e., geometric mean and 10% of samples in a season), both criteria must both be met or the site fails the standard.

+When in-season geometric mean values are calculated, a minimum of five samples spaced over thirty days were used.

+Results were evaluated in the context of (18 AAC 70 (14)) water quality standards as follows:

+Fecal coliform

+Fecal coliform exceedances were determined based on standards set for:

+Secondary water recreation (18 AAC 70 (14)(B)(ii))

+In-season exceedances for secondary contact recreation were identified when